n5q/quacker/README.md

   ymoussa, Yousef Moussa
   nqadri, nasif qadri

-Quacker 🦆 is a CLI based social media platform that enables users to share posts, follow others, and interact with content, entirely built with C++ and its corresponding SQLite3 library.
+Quacker 🦆 is a CLI based social media platform that allows users to share posts, follow others, and interact with content, entirely built with C++ and its corresponding SQLite3 library.

 ### **Group Work Break-Down Strategy**
 We divided tasks based on strengths and collaboration needs: